Rafiq Ghaznavi

-Rafiq Ghaznavi (1907 - 4 March 1974) was a British Indian and later a Pakistani musician and actor in pre-partition Indian cinema and later Pakistani cinema.
+Rafiq Ghaznavi (1907 - 4 March 1974) was a British Indian and later Pakistani musician and actor who worked in pre-partition Indian cinema and later Pakistani cinema.

 Early life and education

 Rafiq Ghaznavi's ancestors were from Ghazni, Afghanistan.
-He was born in Rawalpindi, British India.
+According to Cinemaazi he was born in Rawalpindi, British India.
+Other sources, such as Mazhar Iqbal, state that he was born in Dharamshala.

 He was educated at Islamia College, Lahore and could speak a number of languages, including Urdu and Persian, but preferred Punjabi in his daily life.
 Due to his passion for music, he sought classical music training from Patiala gharana ustads Ashiq Ali and Asif Ali and became a popular singer in Lahore.

 Career

 British India

-He is known for his contributions in Abdul Rashid Kardar's Heer Ranjha (1932), where he played the lead role in the first Punjabi film and also composed the music and sang the songs.
+He is known for his contributions to Abdul Rashid Kardar's Heer Ranjha (1932), where he played the lead role in the first Punjabi film and also composed the music and sang the songs.
 As a music composer, some of his important productions include Sohrab Modi's Sikandar (1941) and Mehboob Khan's Taqdeer (1943).
-In some movies he used all his skills, such as Prem Pujari (1935), having directed it, written both the story and the dialogues, composing and singing the songs as well playing the lead character.
+In some movies he used all his skills, such as Prem Pujari (1935), having directed it, written both the story and the dialogues, composing and singing the songs as well as playing the lead character.